vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 MAHEŚVARA KRCCHRA - Vide Hemādri (on Prāyaścitta ) p.
 961, which sets out a passage from Devala, that states that Brahmā prescribed it for Maheśvara on the burning of Madana, In this penance in the after-noon one should carry a broken jar (kapāla) and beg at three houses of learned brāhmanas for vegetables, offer them to God and eat them and should sleep in the evening near an idol.
 After getting up the next day he should donate a cow and drink pañcagavya.

-MULAKRCCHRA-Visņu Dh.
+MULAKRCCHRA-Visṇu Dh.
 S. 46.
 15 340 states that it is so called when one subsists on lotus stalks alone and the Mit. on Yāj.
 III, 316 quotes Mārkandeya to the effect that one must subsist on mulas (edible roots) alone.

 MAITRAKĶCCHRA-The Pr.
 Prakāśa (folio 341 53 a) mentions it.
 Its peculiarity is that in the Sāntapana on the third day milk of a kapilā (tawny) cow is to be partaken of.
 The same work notes that the Kalpataru states that this is a sāntapana in which on the first day all the six ingredients (cow's urine &c.) are taken followed by two days of fasting.